 New Jersey Drive In Movies

-As the warmer weather approaches families will be looking for safe outdoor activities to do with kids in New Jersey.
-Drive in movies can provide a fun way to get out together while also keeping your distance from others.
+As the warmer weather approached families were looking for safe outdoor activities to do with kids in New Jersey.
+Drive in movies have been providing a fun way to get out together while also keeping your distance from others.

-three FOUR SEVEN ways to see New Jersey drive in movies this summer: our permanent drive in theater, pop up drive in theaters, and traditional but one night only township drive in movies.
+three FOUR SEVEN NINE ways to see New Jersey drive in movies this summer: our permanent drive in theater, pop up drive in theaters, and traditional but one night only township drive in movies.
+But this drive in movie won’t end with the summer.
+Many venues are planning to keep them going into the fall.
 Keep reading for the details and stay tuned because this is a developing story.

 Who is running the New Jersey Drive In movie theaters?